schubergphilis/cookiecutter-hypermodern-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ## How to set up your development environment

-You need Python 3.8+ and the following tools:
+You need Python 3.9+ and the following tools:

 - [Poetry]
 - [Nox]
-- [nox-poetry]

 Install the package with development requirements: